SQL Basics CheatsheetΒΆ

 - Primary Key: Uniquely identifies each record in a table.
 Must be unique and

-.
+NOT NULL.
 There can be only one primary key per table. - Secondary Key (or Alternate Key): A candidate key that is not chosen as the primary key.
 It can also uniquely identify records, but it's not the designated primary identifier.

 - Primary Key: Uniquely identifies each record in a table.
 Must be unique and